LiveMethod/orchid2/README.md

 Orchid hits the API collecting transactions for a given window, making sure to overlap with previous scrapes to prevent coverage gaps.

+### Response Storage

+Store the raw responses, totally unmodified.

 ### Verification

-The new data is compared against existing data.
+The newest raw response data is compared against existing data.
 Old entries are updated where necessary, new entries are appended.

-### Storage
+### Raw Transaction Storage

-The most recent version(s?) of the data are stored in a nosql database.
+Store verified transactions, with the schema they came with from the bank.

 ### Normalizer

 When data is retrieved, it passes through the Normalizer.
 This strips the data to core pieces of information dictated by the schema.
+It also adds the bones for the custom Orchid data.

+### Normalized Transaction Storage
+Store the normalized, Orchid formatted transactions

 ### Controller